ttesileanu/segmenter/README.md

 #### The tags

 Tags are used to identify the segments in the figure.
 They have a name and an associated color.
 The app starts off with two tags
-  * the 'eraser', which is a special tag that can be used to erase parts of the mask
+  * the `eraser`, which is a special tag that can be used to erase parts of the mask
-  * a tag called 'foreground'
+  * a tag called `foreground`

 Select a tag by clicking on it (either the name or the color swatch work).

 To rename a tag, double click on its name (this won't work for the eraser).

-To add a tag, click the '+' button below the last tag.
+To add a tag, click the `+` button below the last tag.
 It is not currently possible to delete a tag (though you can remove all of its pixels from the segmentation).

 #### Undo/redo